 It’s more about being in a mindset that you will give your child quality time and unstructured play over an iPad or iPhone.
-I know its easy to just switch on some nursery rhymes and cartoons but screens don’t provide your child with two way interaction.
-One of the negative impacts of over exposure to screens is with regards language development.
+I know its easy to just switch on some nursery rhymes and cartoons but screens don’t provide your child with two-way interaction.
+One of the negative impacts of overexposure to screens is with regards to language development.
 You need to switch off those devices and talk and interact with your child to aid language development.

 Here I would love to add a beautiful quote by Janet Lansbury, from www.janetlansbury.com to ponder on:

 Truthfully, we waste our energy “occupying” a baby’s time.
 And keeping a baby busy undermines her natural desire to be an initiator of her own activities and absorb the world on her terms.
 Babies are self-learners and what they truly need (and pays enormous developmental benefits) is the time, freedom and trust to just “be.”

 This is so true, even though this blog topic is about engaging your child with screen free activities, you will see most of the activities are games children enjoy and come up with themselves.
 They are natural explorers and activities I list here are ones created by my son on his own.
 I just use his interests and encourage him with similar activities to ones he loves.